lraycheva/core/tutorials/guides/03_angular/angular.md

 }
 ```

-*Note that the `next` invocation is wrapped in `NgZone.run`, because the custom event is executed outside the Angular Zone and therefore will not trigger change detection, unless explicitly ran inside the zone.*
+*Note that the `next` invocation is wrapped in `NgZone.run`, because the custom event is executed outside the Angular Zone and therefore won't trigger change detection, unless explicitly ran inside the zone.*

 Next, you need to create an Interop stream called `LivePrices`, inject the `DataService`, subscribe to new price updates and push to the stream: